divyaarikrishnan/portfolios-simple-website/README.md

-# Personal Portfolio Website
+# Portfolio Website

-This is my personal portfolio website built using **HTML** and **CSS**.
+This is a basic portfolio website created using **HTML** and **CSS**.
-The website showcases my skills, projects, and contact details in a clean and responsive layout.
+The website contains two pages: **Home** and **Contact**.

-## 🔍 Features
+## 📌 Pages
-- Clean and modern UI
-- Responsive design for different screen sizes
-- Sections for About, Skills, Projects, and Contact
-- Created using only HTML & CSS (no frameworks)
+- **Home Page** – Contains a short introduction about me
+- **Contact Page** – Contains my contact information

 ## 🛠️ Technologies Used
-- HTML5
+- HTML
-- CSS3
+- CSS

-## 📌 How to View
+## 📥 How to View
+1. Download or clone this repository
-You can view the live version of this portfolio by opening the `index.html` file in your browser or by visiting the GitHub Pages link (if enabled).
+2. Open the `index.html` (Home page) file in your web browser
+3. Use the navigation link to open the Contact page

+## 🚀 Future Improvements
+- Add a Projects page
+- Improve styling and layout
+- Add responsiveness for mobile devices

 Thank you for visiting my portfolio website